zapier/visual-builder/docs/_partners/integration-review-guidelines.md

 * The Homepage URL submitted via the Publishing form should be the homepage URL of the application's marketing site.

 ### 2.3 Replacement Integration
 The integration should not already have an equivalent that is Public in our App Directory.
-If you’re looking to replace an existing integration, check out the guide on [versions](https://platform.zapier.com/docs/versions) on how to deploy changes.
+If you’re trying to replace an existing integration, check out the guide on [versions](https://platform.zapier.com/docs/versions) and how to deploy changes.

 ### 2.4 Multiple Integrations
 Do not create separate integrations for functionality that share the same authentication method and interact with the same API.
 Consolidate the functionality into one, high-level integration.